UndeadZeratul/ThereWillBeBlood/README.md

 | Adamantine | 9 |
 | Desichalkos (Eximite + Meutoite) | 10 |

 In addition to the mining level adjustments made in TWBB, there has also been a significant Ore Processing change.
 All metals follow a more realistic melting point paradigm.
 Thanks to Tinkers' Construct, each and every ore now requires at least the Smeltery, if not the Tinkers' Steelworks High Oven, to be processed.
+However, **TiC Tools themselves have been disabled; the Smeltery & High Oven are only for structuring progression.**

 To give you an idea, here's a chart of the temperatures required to melt down various ores, as well as the types of smelteries used to melt down said ores:

 | Ore/Resource | Melting Point (*C) |
 | ----------- | -----------------: |